Wandalen/wTools/module/alias/fundamental_data_type/Readme.md

 dbg!( x );
 ```

-### Basic use-case. :: single with a parametrized element.
+### Basic use-case :: single with a parametrized element.

 Element of tuple could be parametrized.